MariamMostafa30/Desktop_SearchEngine/README.md

 The idea is ,for example :

- if you want to know what are the documents that contains "Artificial Intelligence " phrase and you have for example 200 documents so instead of opening the folder and search for each file , you just will pass your folder and run my application and it will retrieve sorted documents that contains this phrase.
+ if you want to know what are the documents that contain "Artificial Intelligence " phrase and you have for example 200 documents so instead of opening the folder and search for each file , you just will pass your folder and run my application and it will retrieve sorted documents that contains this phrase.